gpaumier/gp2/src/articles/2009-05-16 five-fundraising-tips-for-wikimedia-chapters.rst

 There are many books about fundraising out there.
 Here's a list of books I own and I read.
 They're short and very good to begin with.

--  `Fund Raising Realities Every Board Member Must Face: A 1-Hour Crash Course on Raising Major Gifts for Nonprofit Organizations <http://www.amazon.com/gp/product/1889102105/>`__, David Lansdowne, Emerson & Church, 2007.
+-  `Fund Raising Realities Every Board Member Must Face: A 1-Hour Crash Course on Raising Major Gifts for Nonprofit Organizations <http://www.amazon.com/gp/product/1889102105/>`__.
+David Lansdowne, Emerson & Church, 2007.
--  `How to Write Fundraising Materials That Raise More Money: The Art, the Science, the Secrets <http://www.amazon.com/gp/product/1889102318>`__, Tom Ahern, Emerson & Church, 2007.
+-  `How to Write Fundraising Materials That Raise More Money: The Art, the Science, the Secrets <http://www.amazon.com/gp/product/1889102318>`__.
+Tom Ahern, Emerson & Church, 2007.
--  `The Zen of Fundraising: 89 Timeless Ideas to Strengthen and Develop Your Donor Relationships <http://www.amazon.com/gp/product/0787983144>`__, Ken Burnett, Jossey-Bass, 2006.
+-  `The Zen of Fundraising: 89 Timeless Ideas to Strengthen and Develop Your Donor Relationships <http://www.amazon.com/gp/product/0787983144>`__.
+Ken Burnett, Jossey-Bass, 2006.

 If you follow their principles, I guarantee you'll raise more funds.
 I recommend you read them in this order.
 Experiment your newly-acquired knowledge during a few months, adapt it to your organization, and keep learning.
 I'd be happy to provide more links if needed.
-(Note: if you buy one of these books from these links, I'll get a small financial reward from Amazon, at no additional cost for you.
-Don't worry though, you'll hardly make me rich!)

 2. Apply what you've learned
 ============================